Improve your writing for the FSOT

-There’s a website called Path to the Foreign Service (albeit written by someone who isn’t an FSO) that has a “simulator”to help you practice writing the FSOT essay.
+There’s a website called Path to the Foreign Service (albeit written by someone who isn’t a FSO) that has a “simulator” to help you practice writing the FSOT essay.
 It offers a few sample topics and provides a space to write in.
 Other advantages are that it doesn’t have spell check, which makes you focus more on writing correctly and mimics what the test looks like.

 Read & copy

-But please don’t worry about your “writing style.”
+Please don’t worry about your “writing style.”
 As William Zinsser says somewhere in the book, and I’m paraphrasing here, the best writing style you can possibly have is writing in clear and correct English.
-This means you should focus primarily on learning the basic rules of grammar and usage and find ways to deal with gray areas and other writing challenges consistently.
+This means you should focus primarily on learning the basic rules of English grammar and usage and find ways to deal with gray areas and other writing challenges consistently.

 Structure is also important.
 You’ve probably learned in school that all writings should start with an interesting fact, a brief introduction of the topic, followed by context and arguments, and end with a summary and clear conclusion.
 If you struggle with this format, look at how other writers are implementing it and copy their approaches.